What’s the Best Method for Reducing Stress in a Cat during a Veterinary Visit?

 Another factor to consider is the stability of the carrier.
 A carrier with a sturdy base can make your cat feel more secure during transport.
 Also, cats feel comfortable in smaller spaces, so make sure the carrier is not too big.

-A voir aussi : What Are the Best Non-Invasive Pain Management Techniques for Elderly Cats?
+Sujet a lire : What Are the Best Non-Invasive Pain Management Techniques for Elderly Cats?

 Acclimating your cat to the carrier is equally important.
 If the carrier appears only during a vet visit, your cat may associate it with stressful situations.
 To prevent this, keep the carrier as an open fixture in your home.
 Let them explore it, sleep in it, and play around it.
 This can help them associate the carrier with safety and comfort, rather than fear and stress.